How can the carer’s allowance help young carers: Jobcentre Plus support

 Am I eligible for the carer’s allowance?

 You and the person you care for need to meet the required criteria.
-The person you care for must receive one of the benefits listed on the government website.
+You can find out if you are eligible for carer’s allowance on the Government website.

 You need to be: